How to Photograph the Milky Way

 Common mistakes

 - Star trails from too long a shutter.
 Calculate with the 500 rule and stick to it.
 Stars move — Earth rotates about one degree every four minutes, and at 14mm that shows up as streaks beyond about 35 seconds on full-frame.
 Zoom into a corner star on your first test shot and check before shooting a series.
+The permanent fix is a star tracker (see the gear list) — it cancels Earth’s rotation so you can expose for minutes without a single streak.

 - Soft focus.
 Trust live view at 10×, not the infinity mark and not autofocus on a distant light.
 Check focus at the start and verify it every time the focus ring might have shifted.